-11. Inspector's Recap:
+10. Inspector's Recap:

-11.0 Overall, this townhouse is in GOOD condition
+10.0 Overall, this townhome is in GOOD condition

 Based on my observations, I find this home to be of sound construction and there are no major structural or mechanical concerns.
-It appears that this townhouse was well built in 2008 and has been nicely maintained.
+It appears that this newly constructed townhome is well built.